100xA/blackwatch/_posts/2021-03-01-project-zample-workbook.md

 I have added the full workbook documentation to the ReadMe-File on Github.
 Feel free to check it out!

 * [Link to the repository](https://github.com/100xA/zample_workbook)
-* [Link to the workbook on Nextliber.com](https://nexliber.com/workbook/zample-part-1) - only if you are signed in
+* [Link to the workbook on Nextliber.com](https://nexliber.com/workbook/zample-part-1) - only accessible if you are signed in

 The project is completed.